Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Really?

 BORY: Yeah!
-I've never been to one but this very important person in the Federated Alliance told me about this baking contest one time, and he said that it's sort of like winning a war, you know?
-It's like you're strategic, and you save your good recipes for the end, and you make people think you don't know how to cook and fight when you really do know how to cook and fight, so...
+I’ve never been to one but this very important person in the Federated Alliance told me about a baking contest one time, and he said that it’s sort of like winning a war, you know?
+It’s like you’re strategic, and you save your good recipes for the end, and you make people think you don’t know how to cook or fight when you really do know how to cook and fight, so…

 C-53: Bory, may I enquire?